Reactor™ - The manual

-• do simple things like controlling your ATEM mixers
+• do basic things like controlling your ATEM switchers, video routers and PTZ cameras etc.

-• more advanced things like powerful macros, that automatically start several hyperdecks and position your PTZ Cameras
+• more advanced things like create powerful macros, that automatically start several Hyperdecks or position multiple PTZ cameras

 • highly custom things like protocol translation

-This manual tries to document most of the features available in reactor.
-It will focus on helping you understand the basic primitives and concepts that make up the world of reactor, help you master them, and serve you as a reference to a variety of topics.
+This manual aims to document most of the features available in Reactor.
+It will focus on helping you understand the basic primitives and concepts that make up the world of Reactor, help you master them, and serve you as a reference to a variety of topics.

 Other useful information